 This lovely grouping of lively, purple lavender flowers in the middle of this tall oak tree is inviting and accepting of others to gaze at is beautiful scenery.

-If removing a tree stump from your yard is a pain or if that stump simply houses too many memories of a tree, consider making the stump into a planter to spruce up your outdoor space.
+If removing an old tree stump from your yard is a pain or if that stump simply houses too many memories of a tree, consider making the stump into a planter to spruce up your outdoor space.
 Interesting how this tree stump looks painted with polyurethane.

 If you have a bunch of odd flowers here and there in your garden, consider bringing them together into one centerpiece collage as a tree stump potter.